tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 `Response.status` and `Response.result` constants SHOULD be given internationalized labels as appropriate for the the consumers of `Data Quality Report`s.

-For each Test in an `Implementation`, that Test MUST produce the same results as are specified in a row of the validation data for that Test, except when a `bdq:sourceAuthority` parameter specifies a source other than the default `sourceAuthority` specified for that Test.
+For each Test in an implementation, that Test MUST produce the same results as are specified in a row of the validation data for that Test, except when a `bdq:sourceAuthority` parameter specifies a source other than the default `sourceAuthority` specified for that Test.

 ### 8.6 Existing Software tools (non-normative)

 #### 8.6.1 Tools for Validating Test Implementations with the Validation Data (non-normative)

-The `bdqtestrunner` tool (Morris, 2024), written in Java, was written to validate the `Implementations` of the BDQ Tests in various FilteredPush data quality libraries against the Test Validation Data.
+The `bdqtestrunner` tool (Morris, 2024), written in Java, was written to validate the implementations of the BDQ Tests in various FilteredPush data quality libraries against the Test Validation Data.
 This tool uses Java annotations on methods that implement Tests in order to match inputs from the validation data to methods under Test that implement individual Tests.
-The tool could be reused to validate `Implementations` in other Java classes that follow the same use of `ffdq-api` (Lowery and Morris 2024).
+The tool could be reused to validate implementations in other Java classes that follow the same use of `ffdq-api` (Lowery and Morris 2024).

-Java annotations can be used to match Test `Implementation` methods to Tests and `Information Elements` to method parameters.
+Java annotations can be used to match Test implementation methods to Tests and `Information Elements` to method parameters.
 The [ffdq-api](https://github.com/kurator-org/ffdq-api) (Lowery and Morris 2024) provides a set of annotations intended to enable code using Java reflection to detect methods that implement particular Tests, and then again through Java reflection, bind Darwin Core terms and other `Information Elements` in input data onto appropriate method parameters.

 #### 8.6.2 Tools to assist with Implementations and RDF presentation (non-normative)

-The Test `Implementations` listed below use Java Annotations (as shown in the example in [2.3.2.5 Example Interpretation of a Parameter String Default Value (non-normative)](#2325-example-interpretation-of-a-parameter-string-default-value-non-normative) to carry metadata to identify Tests and to allow binding of Darwin Core terms to Java method parameters.
-The Java Annotations are themselves related to Fitness For Use Framework concepts, are available in a library ffdq-api (Lowery and Morris 2024), and are intended to be used with rdfbeans to serialize Java result objects produced by Test `Implementations` into `bdqffdq:Assertion` objects in RDF.
-In addition, a Java library, `kurator-ffdq` (Lowery et al., 2025) is available for working with Test descriptions as RDF, being an `Implementation` of the Framework Ontology in Java.
+The Test implementations listed below use Java Annotations (as shown in the example in [2.3.2.5 Example Interpretation of a Parameter String Default Value (non-normative)](#2325-example-interpretation-of-a-parameter-string-default-value-non-normative) to carry metadata to identify Tests and to allow binding of Darwin Core terms to Java method parameters.
+The Java Annotations are themselves related to Fitness For Use Framework concepts, are available in a library ffdq-api (Lowery and Morris 2024), and are intended to be used with rdfbeans to serialize Java result objects produced by Test implementations into `bdqffdq:Assertion` objects in RDF.
+In addition, a Java library, `kurator-ffdq` (Lowery et al., 2025) is available for working with Test descriptions as RDF, being an implementation of the Framework Ontology in Java.
 The `kurator-ffdq` library also includes classes for generating stub methods for each Test in either Java or Python.

-- [ffdq-api](https://github.com/kurator-org/ffdq-api) (Lowery and Morris 2024) Java annotations for decorating Test `Implementations`.
+- [ffdq-api](https://github.com/kurator-org/ffdq-api) (Lowery and Morris 2024) Java annotations for decorating Test implementations.
-- [kurator-ffdq](https://github.com/kurator-org/kurator-ffdq) (Lowery et al. 2025) Java class representation of `bdqffdq:` classes, able to produce stub code for Test `Implementations` in Java or Python. `kurator-ffdq` is also able (code is rusty as of v3.0.0) to run Java Test `Implementations` annotated with `ffdq-api` annotations and produce `Data Quality Report` spreadsheets.
+- [kurator-ffdq](https://github.com/kurator-org/kurator-ffdq) (Lowery et al. 2025) Java class representation of `bdqffdq:` classes, able to produce stub code for Test implementations in Java or Python. `kurator-ffdq` is also able (code is rusty as of v3.0.0) to run Java Test implementations annotated with `ffdq-api` annotations and produce `Data Quality Report` spreadsheets.

 For more information on stub method generation used by the Kurator/FilteredPush libraries, see the following README files: